Staff Contact

 The fire station located at 220 S. Main St., was dedicated on April 20th, 2016.
 The facility cost just under $1.3 million to construct.
 It was fully paid for at the time of the dedication primarily through generous grants from the Herbert H. and Grace A. Dow Foundation, the Rollin M Gerstacker Foundation, the Charles J. Strosacker Foundation, and the Gratiot County Community Foundation, with the balance paid by the member municipalities.
 The structure is highly serviceable and very energy efficient with LED lighting and in-floor heating.
 It was built with anticipation of the structure serving the fire department for the next fifty years.

-Emergency responses total just over 400 alarms each year.
+Emergency responses total nearly 500 alarms each year.
 Roughly two thirds of the alarms are requests for Medical First Responder services.
 The remainder include fires, fire alarms, entrapments (JAWS runs), weather spotters, and mutual-aid requests.
 Response times average about five minutes.

 Apparatus and Equipment